 October 30, 2014

-DALLAS — The Mexican American and Hispanic-Latino/a Church Ministries Program at Perkins School of Theology, Southern Methodist University invites applicants for its inaugural Cultural Sensitivity and Hispanic Ministry Training cohort.
+DALLAS — The Hispanic/Latin@ Ministries Program at Perkins School of Theology, Southern Methodist University invites applicants for its inaugural Cultural Sensitivity and Hispanic Ministry Training cohort.
 Applicants should be leaders with a desire to understand cultural differences and build bridges across ethnic groups.
 Successful candidates will receive an honorarium of up to $1,000, along with CEU credit and a certificate of completion from Perkins School of Theology.